vladyslav-pauk/isnmm/README.md

 [//]: # (Built with scalability and modularity in mind, the codebase supports flexible experimentation with alternative model architectures, training configurations, and datasets.)

-[//]: # (This codebase delivers a modular, scalable, and production-ready implementation of the NISCA model.  )
-[//]: # (It includes comprehensive documentation, reproducible experiment configurations, and interactive notebooks for demonstration and analysis.  )

 [//]: # (The framework is designed to support flexible experimentation across a range of model architectures, training regimes, and datasets.)
 [//]: # (It supports both hyperspectral and medical data formats, includes synthetic simulation pipelines, and uses structured experiment tracking.)